 Stage 5.
 Upon services rendering completion, the Contractor shall draw up the reporting documents and Certificate of the performed Services (Appendix 15) (in compliance with Appendix 11.4).

-Trend 2: TechnicalandEngineeringSupportofRepairsandMaintenance
+Trend 2: Rendering of Services on documentation development, PPEL laboratory creation and preparation for IAEA OSARTmission at BNPP-1

-Appendix 4.2.1
+Appendix 4.2.